Skip advert

 Advertisement - Article continues below

 Whereas Android Auto is a smartphone app that can be paired with a compatible car, Android Automotive is Google's native in-car infotainment software.
-It gives you a full suite of Google services and apps including Google Maps navigation, Google Play app store and Google Assistant voice control in the car with no need to pair your phone.
+It gives you a full suite of Google services and apps including Google Maps navigation, the Google Play app store and Google Assistant voice control in the car with no need to pair your phone.

 How much does Android Auto cost?

 Android Auto is free to use and comes as standard in many cars.
-However, it's worth remembering that while pairing with your car is free, Android Auto is a data-heavy service, so any dropouts in phone signal will eat into the data allowance on your mobile phone contract.
+However, it's worth remembering that while pairing with your car is free, Android Auto is a data-heavy service, so any drop-outs in phone signal will eat into the data allowance on your mobile phone contract.

 If you have to pay for your data, you may be charged extra by your mobile phone service provider, and these charges may be higher while travelling abroad.
 It may be possible to avoid using as much data by downloading maps for the area before you set off on the trip, and the same goes for your favourite media such as music and podcasts.